sanderslab/magellanmapper/README.md

 #### Launch a server

-You can launch a standard server, deploy Clrbrain code, and run a pipeline.
+You can launch a standard server, deploy MagellanMapper code, and run a pipeline.
 Note that typically login with graphical support (eg via `vncserver`) is required during installation for Mayavi and stitching in the standard setup, but you can alternatively run a lightweight install without GUI (see above).

-If you already have an AMI with Clrbrain installed, you can launch a new instance of it via Clrbrain:
+If you already have an AMI with MagellanMapper installed, you can launch a new instance of it via MagellanMapper:

 ```
 python -u -m clrbrain.aws --ec2_start "Name" "ami-xxxxxxxx" "m5.4xlarge" \